Person reviewing natural disaster emergency funding options and financial resources after a crisis

 For nonprofit workers specifically affected by a disaster, our article on emergency funding options nonprofit workers rarely know about identifies sector-specific resources worth reviewing.

-“Disaster survivors leave an average of 40 percent of their eligible assistance unclaimed simply because they do not know all the programs exist or believe they will not qualify.
-The most important action is to apply for everything and let the agencies determine eligibility.”
+Research consistently shows that disaster survivors leave a large share of their eligible assistance unclaimed because they assume they will not qualify or are unaware that programs exist.
+The most effective strategy is to apply for every program and let the agencies determine eligibility rather than self-screening out.

-Key Takeaway: The American Red Cross can issue emergency financial assistance within hours of a disaster — with payments up to $1,200 — making nonprofit organizations a critical first-response funding layer alongside slower federal programs.
+Hours matter in the first 48: The American Red Cross can issue emergency financial assistance within hours of a disaster, with payments up to $1,200, making nonprofit organizations a critical first-response funding layer alongside slower federal programs.

 Funding Source Maximum Amount Typical Timeline Repayment Required